ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-9-3.md

-Chapter 9: Applying the List-Maker's Mindset Beyond Work: Examples of Individuals Who Successfully Applied the List-Maker's Mindset Beyond Work
+Examples of Individuals Who Successfully Applied the List-Maker's Mindset Beyond Work
 ===============================================================================================================================================

 In this chapter, we will explore examples of individuals who successfully applied the list-maker's mindset beyond work.
 These individuals have utilized list-making to achieve personal goals, organize household tasks, and prioritize their overall well-being.